 Mile of Flowers Plant-In

-Bring out family, friends, or your club and join the biggest planting event in Courtenay!
-The Mile of Flowers is marking 52 years of Cliffe Avenue boulevards with colourful blooms on Tuesday, May 28.
+Come out and join the biggest planting event in Courtenay!
+The Mile of Flowers is marking 56 years of filling Cliffe Avenue boulevards with colourful blooms on Tuesday, May 30.

-The Plant-in starts at 5:00 pm and goes until around 7:30 pm.
-Volunteers from the community are invited to fill the garden beds on both sides of Cliffe Avenue (from 8th to 21st Streets) with summer flowers.
-The City of Courtenay provides all the flowers.
-Participants are asked to bring garden gloves and a trowel or spoon for digging.
-Approximately 400 volunteers are needed on this special evening.
+The Plant-in starts at 5 p.m. and goes until around 7 p.m.
+Volunteers from the community are invited to fill the garden beds on both sides of Cliffe Avenue from 8th to 21st Streets with summer flowers provided by the City of Courtenay.

-The City of Courtenay sends heartfelt thanks to all the community volunteers who have helped beautify our community for so many years.
+The City of Courtenay sends heartfelt thanks to all the community volunteers, clubs and organizations who have helped beautify our community for so many years.

 For more information, please contact City of Courtenay at 250-334-4441 or email email@example.com

 The Mile of Flowers is a Comox Valley tradition dating back to 1967, when Kathleen Kirk set out to commemorate Canada’s centennial year.
 That year she planted 7,800 seedlings as a welcome to tourists.
 From those beginnings launched an annual effort to plant tens of thousands of flowers in garden beds along Courtenay’s main thoroughfare.

 In a typical year, hundreds of volunteers of all ages fill the garden beds on both sides of Cliffe Avenue with summer flowers provided by the City of Courtenay.
 Typically, between 200 and 500 volunteers are needed.

 The Mile of Flowers was cancelled in 2020 due to the COVID-19 pandemic.